 What is bulimia?

-Bulimia is an eating problem that causes your child to binge, which means she eats large amounts of food in a short time without being able to stop.
-The amount of food is much more than most people would eat at one time.
-Your child may then purge, which is getting rid of the food and fluids by making herself vomit or using laxatives, water pills or enemas.
-Your child may also cut back on eating or exercise too much to make up for binging.
+Bulimia is an eating problem that causes you to binge, which means you eat large amounts of food in a short time without being able to stop.
+The amount of food you eat is much more than most people would eat at one time.
+You may then purge, which is getting rid of the food by making yourself vomit or using laxatives, water pills or enemas.
+You may also cut back on eating or exercise too much to make up for binging.

 Most people with bulimia have a normal weight but feel they cannot control their eating.
-Your child may go back and forth between anorexia and bulimia.
-Anorexia is an eating problem that causes your child to be so afraid of becoming overweight that she eats as little as possible.
+You may swing back and forth between anorexia and bulimia.
+Anorexia is an eating problem that causes you to be so afraid of becoming overweight that you eat as little as possible.

 What is the cause?

 The exact cause of bulimia is not known.
 It may be related to problems with the chemicals in the brain that regulate mood and appetite.

 You may be at risk of developing bulimia if you:

 - Have a family history of bulimia or other eating disorders